API Reverse Engineering and Web Scraping

 Through trial and error, we determine the following conditions:

-1. The x-csrf-token and ct0 values must match.
-If they don't, the request will error out.
+x-csrf-tokenandct0values must match.
+If they don't, the request will error out. - We need to supply an

-2. We need to supply an authorization header with a valid bearer token (in this case, it's a public token)
+authorizationheader with a valid bearer token (in this case, it's a public token) - If we are logged-in, another cookie

-5. Any other combination or permutation of these headers will result in an error.
+x-twitter-auth-typeheader with the valueOAuth2Sessionif we are using theauth_token, otherwise we set it to an empty string. - Any other combination or permutation of these headers will result in an error.

 Cookies